 We just walked around and got a couple of different angles before heading back down to get away from the hungry mosquitos.

-All in all, this is an excellent short hike with a decent amount of elevation to get the blood pumping.
-It has a nice payoff at the end with the beautiful lake you can relax at.
+This is an excellent short hike with a decent amount of elevation to get the blood pumping.
+It has a nice payoff at the end of the beautiful lake you can relax at.
 Check it out and let me know what you think in the comments.